Sierra Wyllie

 Electrical and Software Engineering Intern

-Jun 2020 – Aug 2020 Lexington, KY
+Jun 2020 – Aug 2020 Lexington, KY, USA

 Assembled electrical components currently aboard the International Space Station for client R&D projects.
 Introduced artificially intelligent and autonomous solutions including UIs, fluid detection and direction tracking, and phase microscopy.